pingcap/tidb-dev-guide/src/understand-tidb/parallel-execution-framework.md

 In intra-operator parallelism, multiple goroutines will be created inside the operator for parallel processing.
 The creation, termination and synchronization of the goroutines are handled by the operator itself.

-Most operators will create multiple goroutines in `Open()` and they will wait on some channels.
-Also, a special channel is responsible for notifying whether to stop the computation, some operators use `Context`.
-And `WaitGroup` can also be used to wait for the termination of all goroutines.
+Most operators will create multiple goroutines in `Open()` or the first call of `Next()`.
+And they will wait on channels for input Chunk.
+Also, a special channel is responsible for notifying whether to stop the computation.
+And `WaitGroup` can be used to wait for the termination of all goroutines.
 This usually happens when `Close()` is called.

 Taking HashJoin as an example, all workers will be started at the first call of `Next()`, including: